The Table Weekly Worship Event Emphasizes Community and Conversation

 Falon Barton, campus minister.

-The Brock House, the site of The Table gatherings, is the on-campus home of President Jim Gash (JD ’93) and First Lady Joline Gash (’92).
+The Brock House, the site of The Table gatherings, is the on-campus home of University President Jim Gash (JD ’93) and First Lady Joline Gash (’92).
 “I’m happy to open up the Brock House for a time of community,” says President Gash.
 “Not just for the Pepperdine community, but for the Malibu community as well.
 The Table is a place where everyone is welcome.
 We share a meal, a time of worship, a time of prayer, and a time of conversation.
 We come together in a way that values the faith that is at the center of Pepperdine’s community life.”

 Falon Barton, the campus minister at University Church, describes The Table as holistic worship.
-“We worship (i.e., we pay attention to and celebrate God’s presence) through eating and conversing right alongside singing and praying.
+“We worship—that is, we pay attention to and celebrate God’s presence—through eating and conversing right alongside singing and praying.
 I really want The Table to be a space that is accessible for and hospitable to all students—those who are ambivalent toward faith, those who have been harmed by religious spaces, those who are doubting and struggling, and those for whom their spiritual journey is exciting and life-giving right now,” she says.
 “We try really hard to make it clear that the structured part of The Table is not the only part of the worship experience.
 Sharing a nourishing, filling, delicious meal together over conversation is an integral part of experiencing and participating in worship.”

-Camdyn Munger, a University Church campus ministry student leader and a junior at Seaver College who is double-majoring in physics and engineering, came to The Table “hoping to find a weekend faith community that would grow my relationship with God as well as [with] the campus community,” he says.
+Camdyn Munger, a University Church campus ministry student leader and a junior at Seaver College who is double-majoring in physics and engineering, came to The Table “hoping to find a weekend faith community that would grow my relationship with God as well as with the campus community,” he says.
 “At The Table, I have found a diverse campus community willing to discuss the tougher topics of faith, life, and college experiences.
 One of my favorite aspects of The Table is the multi-generational community that consistently learns from each other.
-Having the opportunity to ask questions to people who have experience in your walk of life has been truly inspiring and transformative to my time at Pepperdine.
+Having the opportunity to ask questions of people who have experience in your walk of life has been truly inspiring and transformative to my time at Pepperdine.
 It allows for a time of communion and presence with friends and the Lord.”

 The Table began after President Gash’s appointment at Pepperdine in 2019 as an expansion of the previous House Church worship services on campus.
 Each week, participants begin arriving at 6 PM and are welcomed and led to the backyard of the Brock House, where they then sit together at open tables to eat dinner and engage in conversation.
 At 6:30 PM, the band, Well Collective, invites participants to worship through song.
 After singing and a formal welcome, either Barton or Eric Wilson, the lead minister at University Church, delivers a scripture reading and a corresponding message.
 At their tables, participants then join in 15 minutes of discussion about the message, guided by questions that have been prepared by that week’s speaker.